-23. Audit and Records
+21. Audit and Records

 - a.
-Financial records, supporting documents, statistical records, and other records pertinent to this award shall be retained by the grantee for a period of three years from submission of the final project and expenditure reports specified in Articles 15 and 16. - 1.
+Financial records, supporting documents, statistical records, and other records pertinent to this award shall be retained by the grantee for a period of three years from submission of the final project specified in Article 14. - 1.
 Records that relate to audits, appeals, litigation or the settlement of claims arising out of the performance of the project shall be retained until such audits, appeals, litigation or claims have been disposed of. - 2.
 Records relating to projects subject to special project income provisions shall be retained until three years from the end of the grantee's fiscal year in which the award requirement for reporting income expires. - b.
 Unless court action or audit proceedings have been initiated, the grantee may substitute microfilm copies of original records. - c.
 The Director of the National Science Foundation and the Comptroller General of the U.S., or any of their duly authorized representatives, shall have access to any pertinent books, documents, papers and records of the grantee organization and of the performing organization, if different, to make audits, examinations, excerpts and transcripts.
 Further, any negotiated contract in excess of the simplified acquisition threshold (currently \$100,000) made by the grantee shall include a provision to the effect that the grantee, the Director of the National Science Foundation, the Comptroller General of the U.S., or any of their duly authorized representatives, shall have access to pertinent records for similar purposes. - d.
 In order to avoid duplicate record keeping, NSF may make special arrangements with the grantee to retain any records that are needed for joint use.
 NSF may request transfer to its custody of records not needed by the grantee when it determines that the records possess long-term retention value.
 When the records are transferred to, or maintained by NSF, the three-year retention requirement is not applicable to the grantee.
-In the rare event that this provision is exercised, NSF will negotiate a mutually agreeable arrangement with the grantee regarding reimbursement of costs. - e.
-Grantees that are States, Local Governments or Non-Profit Organizations, shall arrange for the conduct of audits as required by OMB Circular A-133 "Audits of States, Local Governments, and Non-Profit Organizations" (including colleges and universities.)
-They shall provide copies of the reports of these audits to the cognizant Federal audit agency.
+In the rare event that this provision is exercised, NSF will negotiate a mutually agreeable arrangement with the grantee regarding reimbursement of costs.